ToastHawaii/osm-apps-catalog/CONTRIBUTING.md

 >
 > To debug the action locally you need to [create a personal access tokens](https://github.com/settings/personal-access-tokens) and a `.env` file in the repo ([example](https://github.com/github/local-action/blob/main/.env.example)) and add a line `INPUT_GHTOKEN=github_pat_...`
 >
 > It is needed for the GitHub API calls.
-If you not need to test this this part you can also comment out `const octokit = createOctokit(core.getInput("ghToken"));` and all lines that use `octokit`.
+If you do not need to test this part you can also comment out `const octokit = createOctokit(core.getInput("ghToken"));` and all lines that use `octokit`.

 ### Code submissions
-Please take a moment to read the the [Code of Conduct](https://github.com/ToastHawaii/osm-apps-catalog?tab=contributing-ov-file#contributing-guidelines) before proceeding.
+Please take a moment to read the [Code of Conduct](https://github.com/ToastHawaii/osm-apps-catalog?tab=contributing-ov-file#contributing-guidelines) before proceeding.
 Everyone should feel comfortable contributing to the OSM Apps Catalog.

 The best way to start is with a [good first issue](https://github.com/ToastHawaii/osm-apps-catalog/contribute).

 #### You have a bug fix?
 Simply [start a ticket using the bug template](https://github.com/ToastHawaii/osm-apps-catalog/issues/new?template=bug_report.md).
 Commit your bug fix as a pull request referring to the ticket.

-#### You want add a new feature?
+#### You want to add a new feature?
 [Start a ticket using the feature template](https://github.com/ToastHawaii/osm-apps-catalog/issues/new?template=feature_request.md) and describe what you want to do.
 Usually there is some discussion and refinement of the feature.
 Once all concerns are settled you can start a pull request.

 *Please keep in mind that I am strongly committed to supporting free and open-source software and keeping the UI low barrier.
 Please don't be too disappointed if I reject a pull request.*